-Deferoxamine mesylate was purchased from Jabber Ebne Hayyan Pharmaceutical Company (TI).
-Cholesterol, lecithin, oleic acid, carbomer 934, poloxamer (pluronic P 407), Tween 80 and span 20 were purchased from Sigma-Aldrich, Labrafil M1944, and Labrasol were gift from Gattefosse Company (France).
+DFO was purchased from Jabber Ebne Hayyan Pharmaceutical Company (TI).
+Cholesterol, lecithin, oleic acid, carbomer 934, poloxamer (pluronic P 407), Tween 80 and Span 20 were purchased from Sigma-Aldrich, labrafil M1944, and labrasol were gifts from Gattefosse Company (France).
 Dialysis bag was obtained from the Armaghane kalaye gavan Co (x).
 All chemicals and solvents were of analytical grade.
 Freshly double distilled water was used in the experiments.
-Simulated gastric fluid (SGF) and simulated intestinal fluid (SIF) was prepared based on United States Pharmacopeia (USP 29).
-SGF was made by dissolve 2 g of sodium chloride and 3.2 g of purified pepsin (purchased from Sigma-Aldrich) in 7 ml of hydrochloric acid and sufficient water to make 1000 ml and adjust Ph=1.2.
-SIF also was prepared by dissolve 6.8 g of monobasic potassium phosphate in 250 ml of water mixed and 77 ml of 0.2N sodium hydroxide and 500 ml of water were added.
-Then 10 g of pancreatin (purchased from Sigma-Aldrich) was added and mixed and pH was adjusted at 6.8 and diluted with water to 1000 ml.
-Minitab16 software was used for experimental design and the evaluation of the effect of variables on responses.
+Simulated gastric fluid (SGF) and simulated intestinal fluid (SIF) were prepared based on United States Pharmacopeia (USP 29).
+SGF was prepared by dissolving 2 g of sodium chloride and 3.2 g of purified pepsin (Sigma-Aldrich) in 7 ml of hydrochloric acid diluted with water up to 1000 ml.
+The pH was adjusted to 1.2.
+SIF also was prepared by dissolving 6.8 g of monobasic potassium phosphate in 250 ml of water and adding 77 ml of 0.2N sodium hydroxide and 500 ml of water.
+Then 10 g of pancreatin (Sigma-Aldrich) were added to the solution and mixed.
+The pH was then adjusted to 6.8 and the solution was diluted with water up to 1000 ml.
+Minitab16 software was used for experimental design and evaluation of the effect of variables on responses.

 DFO assay method

-The quantitative determination of deferoxamine mesylate was performed using a UV spectrophotometer Biochrom WPA BioWave II (England).
-The λmax was set at 211 nm when drug was dissolved in SGF and at 206 nm once solution of drug in SIF.
-The assay was validated in terms of linearity, repeatability, accuracy and limit of quantification (LOQ).
-Interferences of formulation's component on DFO assay was evaluated by using placebo.
+The quantitative determination of DFO was performed using a UV spectrophotometer Biochrom WPA BioWave II (England).
+The λmax was set to 211 nm when drug was dissolved in SGF and to 206 nm when drug was dissolved in SIF.
+The assay was validated in terms of linearity, repeatability, accuracy, and limit of quantification (LOQ).
+Interference of components within the formulation of the DFO assay was evaluated by placebo.

 Determination of critical micelle concentration (CMC)

-One way for following the interaction between polymer and surfactant in the bulk solution is to measure the surface tension of the mixture, keeping the polymer concentration constant and varying the surfactant concentration.
-Surfactant and co-surfactant aqueous solutions with different concentration and constant concentration of polymer were prepared.
-Surface tension of these solutions was measured at 25 °C with a Torsion balance (WHITE ELEC Model NO. 83944E).
-Then chart of surface tension versus log concentration was plotted.
-There is a break in surface tension at a concentration associated with critical aggregation concentration (CAC) which corresponds to the onset of micelle formation on the polymer.
-With increasing surfactant concentration, we faced with second break that indicates critical micelle concentration (CMC) which represents micelle formation by surfactant in the bulk solution.
-Therefore, first and second break in the surface tension represent CAC and CMC, respectively.
+One way to evaluate the interaction between polymer and surfactant in the bulk solution is to measure the surface tension of the mixture, keeping the polymer concentration constant and varying the surfactant concentration.
+Surfactant and co-surfactant aqueous solutions with increasing concentrations and constant concentration of polymer were prepared.
+Surface tension of these solutions was measured at 25 °C using a torsion balance (WHITE ELEC Model No. 83944E).
+Then surface tension versus log concentration was plotted.
+There is a break in surface tension at a concentration associated with the critical aggregation concentration (CAC), which corresponds to the onset of micelle formation of the polymer.
+With increasing surfactant concentrations, we observed a second break that correlated with the critical micelle concentration (CMC), which represents micelle formation by surfactant in the bulk solution.
+Therefore, the first and second breaks in the surface tension represent CAC and CMC, respectively.

 Preparation of DFO polymeric micelles

-DFO-loaded polymeric micelles were prepared by film hydration method.
-[42] Lipophilic phase consists of 1.5 g cholesterol, 1 g lecithin and 1.5 ml oleic acid was mixed together and then 10 ml chloroform was added to this mixture and put into a rotary evaporator at 120 RPM and 60 ºC for 15 min to forming a uniform lipid film.
-To remove residual amount of solvents, the films were placed in a vacuum oven at 40oC overnight.
-Then dried lipid films were hydrated with aqueous solution which containing DFO (5 mg/ml), surfactant, polymer and co-surfactant at 50oC and 120 RPM and then sonicated in a bath sonicator with power 500 w at 25 ºC for 5 min.
+DFO-loaded polymeric micelles were prepared using the film hydration method [42].
+The lipophilic phase consisted of 1.5 g cholesterol, 1 g lecithin, and 1.5 ml oleic acid mixed together and then 10 ml chloroform was added to this mixture and placed into a rotary evaporator at 120 RPM for 15 min at 60ºC to form a uniform lipid film.
+To remove residual amounts of solvent, the films were placed in a vacuum oven at 40oC overnight.
+Then the dried lipid films were hydrated with an aqueous solution containing DFO (5 mg/ml), surfactant, polymer, and co-surfactant and evaporated at 50oC and 120 RPM.
+Finally, the films were sonicated in a bath sonicator with a power of 500 w at 25 ºC for 5 min.

-Percentage of Entrapment efficiency (EE %)
+Percent entrapment efficiency (%EE)